pingcap/TiDB-Lambda-integration/README.md

 <details>
   <summary><h2>🍳 Setting up the demo step-by-step</h2></summary>

+> Note:
+>
+> All resources created in this section will be charged to your AWS account.
+Please make sure you have enough credits in your account before proceeding.
+>
+> The defualut region is **`us-east-1`**.

 ### 1. Create a Secrets Manager service

 Visit Secrets Manager service in AWS Management Console, and click `Store a new secret` button.